-Direct Recall Classification (DRC) refers to the classification of biologic recalls directly by personnel in the Center for Biologics Evaluation and Research in lieu of more traditional methods that require additional hours of work by personnel located in each FDA district office.
-DRC was designed to utilize current information technology to streamline recall classification of biological products.
-Through the use of an electronic interface between two existing agency databases, the time and resources previously needed to review and classify recalls of biological products have been greatly reduced.
+Direct Recall Classification (DRC) refers to the classification of biologics recalls directly by personnel in the Center for Biologics Evaluation and Research in lieu of more traditional methods that require additional hours of work by personnel located in each FDA program office.
+DRC was designed to utilize current information technology to streamline recall classification of CBER-regulated products.
+Through the use of an electronic interface between two existing agency databases, the time and resources previously needed to review and classify recalls of CBER-regulated products have been greatly reduced.

 Following CBER’s review of a submitted electronic Biological Product Deviation Report (eBPDR) that represents a recall situation, an e-mail notification from CBER_RecallAlerts is sent to both the eBPD submitter and eBPD contact.
-This e-mail notification requests the submitter re-access the CBER On-Line Log-In Screen from the provided link and complete BPD Additional Information (AI) for recall classification purposes.
+This e-mail notification requests the submitter re-access the electronic Biological Product Deviation Reports module (eBPDR) from the provided link and complete BPD Additional Information (AI) requests for recall classification purposes.
 E-mail notifications from CBER_RecallAlerts are sent for each AI report that FDA is requesting be completed.

-- If you are a consumer, DRC means that recalls of biological products are posted in the public domain in a more timely manner.
+- If you are a consumer, DRC means that recalls of CBER-regulated products are posted in the public domain in a timely manner.

-- If you are member of the biologics industry, you will be able to provide information to FDA regarding a recall you are conducting of biological products electronically, thus reducing the burden of copying manual records and sending them to an FDA district office.
+- If you are member of the biologics industry, you will be able to electronically provide information to FDA regarding a recall, thus reducing the burden of copying manual records and sending them to an FDA program office.
 DRC also facilitates communications with the agency to answer questions or to gather more information regarding a recall.

 - For the agency, as well as for the public, DRC decreased the resources needed to classify and publish recalls, and allows the reallocation of resources to other agency priorities related to protection of the public health.